22 free museums in London you need to visit

 The answer is yes they are – well, most of them at least!

-A trip to the museum is one of the best free things to do in London.
+This makes a trip to the museum one of the best free things to do in London.

 Below I’ve outlined the best free museums in London you need to visit…